-In a previous post, I gave my review of the “Learned Optimism” book by Martin Seligman, the father of positive psychology.
-I explained what learned optimism is, and I recommend that you go to the review so you can familiarize yourself with the concept and what’s involved in applying it to your life.
+In a previous post, I reviewed the “Learned Optimism” book by Martin Seligman, the father of positive psychology.
+I explained what learned optimism is, and I recommend you go to the review to familiarize yourself with the concept and what’s involved in applying it.

-This post is about how to apply learned optimism to your life, and to help with that, here is a sample Disputation Record:
+This post is about how to apply learned optimism, and to help with that, here is a sample Disputation Record:

 Disputation Record #1 (of 5)

 Adversity: I’m trying to book flights for returning to Canada.
 I’m used to things like this being simple and working on the first try.
 I picked out which company to go with.
-It’s been showing one price consistently through the process, then when I have to select a payment method, the price changes to a larger amount.
-Not only that, it’s still showing the original, lower price, too.
+It’s been showing one price consistently, and then when I select a payment method, the price changes to a larger amount.
+Also, it’s still showing the original, lower price, too.
 What the glitch?

-Belief: Okay, so I don’t know what to trust here.
+Belief: I don’t know what to trust here.
 Two prices are showing.
 Which one will I be charged?
 I don’t think I should go any further with this company.

 Consequences: I don’t go any further.
 The glitch cost that company a possible sale.